tc39/notes/meetings/2018-07/july-24.md

 (Leo Balter)

-LBR: Some updates since the last meeting.
+LEO: Some updates since the last meeting.
 (Reads slide about Git diff; quite a few changes to Test262).
 We refactored several tests for Atomics and reviewed repeatedly these changes.
 Thanks to Rick Waldron and André Bargull for their efforts on this.
 We're ready to rename Atomics.wake to Atomics.notify (we will discuss this more).
 We have coverage for Symbol.prototype.description.
 We also updated RegExp Unicode property escape tests for Unicode 11.
 We now have tests for `export *` as namespace from `foo` syntaxDynamic Imports.
 We've had our first implementation-contributed where bots will check for updates and verify Test262 coverage, starting with JavaScriptCore; initial curation is in progress here, though it requires a lot of manual work.
 Lastly, we have a new Test262 harness in C++!